wazuh/wazuh-documentation/source/proof-of-concept-guide/poc-file-integrity-monitoring.rst

 Visualize the alerts
 --------------------

 You can visualize the alert data in the Wazuh dashboard.
-To do this, go to the **Threat hunting** module and add the filters in the search bar to query the alerts:
+To do this, go to the **Threat Hunting** module and add the filters in the search bar to query the alerts:

 -  Ubuntu - ``rule.id: is one of 550,553,554``